StefanVermeent/projectlog/README.md

 ## Logging data access

-One special type of milestone that OSgit allows you to log is the first time you access certain parts of your data.
+One special type of milestone that projectlog allows you to log is the first time you access certain parts of your data.
 It is becoming increasingly common to conduct secondary data analyses on existing data following open science principles.
 This is helped, for example, by specific